Deuteronomy Chapter 3

 “As we did to Sihon king of Heshbon”: They did not destroy his cities, for they took them and dwelt in them.
 But the people that lived there, as follows here:

-“Utterly destroying the men, women, and children, of every city (see Deut.
+“Utterly destroyed the men, and the women, and the little ones, of every city” (see Deut.
 2:34).

 This seems very cruel, but was done to keep God’s people from mixing with these heathen people.

 Deuteronomy 3:7 “But all the cattle, and the spoil of the cities, we took for a prey to ourselves.”

 The oxen and sheep, camels and asses.
 Their gold and silver, and the furniture of their houses.
 Their stores of corn, and of other fruits of the earth.
 Even all their substance of whatsoever kind.

 “We took for a prey to ourselves”: Made them their own property, and used them for their own profit and service, whereby they became greatly enriched.